Surfing a Fish – Maybe just what your surfing needs?

 surfboard fish quiver thefreesurfer.com

-Surfing a Fish.
-What you need to know, and why this could be the most fun addition to your quiver.
+Surfing a Fish: What you need to know, and why this could be the most fun addition to your quiver.

-Advantages of surfing a fish/ twinny surfboard
+The Advantages of surfing a fish/ twinny surfboard

 Why should you buy a fish?
 And why should it be a great small wave board?
 In my post about a one board quiver I say: